 1 oz dried mushrooms (porcini, chanterelles or morels)

 2 cups stemmed and sliced baby bella (cremini) mushrooms

 2 cups stemmed and sliced shiitake mushrooms, or chopped maitakes

 2 cups reserved mushroom stock (from rehydrating the dried mushrooms)

 Place the dried mushrooms in a medium glass bowl.
 Pour two cups of very hot water over the top to submerge.
-Let them steep 15 minutes.
+Let them steep 15 minutes to rehydrate.
 Remove the mushrooms from the water to a chopping board with a slotted spoon and chop them up- reserve the liquid in the bowl!
-Pour the remaining mushroom “stock” through a coffee filter or very fine mesh sieve into a 2 cup measuring cup or another bowl and set aside.
+Pour the remaining mushroom “stock” through a coffee filter or very fine mesh sieve into a 2 cup measuring cup or another bowl to strain and set aside.

 Heat the olive oil over medium heat in a large dutch oven or heavy stock pot.
 Add the leeks, carrots, celery, and 1 tsp salt and sweat the veggies until they are soft and have reduced by about half, 7-10 minutes.
 Add the garlic, pepper flakes, and thyme leaves and cook until fragrant, 1 minute more.
 Next, add the fresh and rehydrated dried mushrooms to the vegetables in the pot and give them a big stir.
 Let them cook another 7-10 minutes, until they are beginning to brown and soften.
 Season with a pinch of salt.